Skip to contents

 Value

-Returns a single data.table including the simulated data with (at least) one column per node specified in dag and n_sim rows.
+If return_networks=FALSE, returns a single data.table including the simulated data with (at least) one column per node specified in dag and n_sim rows.
+Otherwise it returns a named list containing the data and the networks supplied or generated through the course of the simulation.

 Examples